-The listed pricing includes the set up, sterilization, and service charge for the piercing, our exclusive PriXxcription aftercare, and upgraded Titanium jewelry from our Classic Collection.
-The price may increase based on the jewelry you select.
+The listed pricing includes the set up, sterilization, and service charge for the piercing, our exclusive PriXxcription aftercare, and implant-grade titanium jewelry from our Classic Collection.
+Prices may vary due to piercing placement and jewelry selection.

 No . . .
 Every piercing performed at Superficial ModSpa is completed with sterilized, hollow, single-use, piercing needles.